 - For current teachers – evidence of current NESA accreditation or evidence of application for accreditation (for interstate teachers).

 - A full approval to teach with the NSW Department of Education

 - A digital story submitted via DropBox.

 The selection process will be undertaken in line with the department's Diversity and Inclusion Strategy 2018-2022.
-The department is committed to increasing the number of women, Aboriginal people and people with a disability in senior leadership roles.
+The department is committed to increasing the number of women, Aboriginal and/or Torres Strait Islander people and people with a disability in senior leadership roles.

 Should an applicant progress to interview, they will be notified at least three days before their interview.

 Offers will be made in Term 3, 2023.
 Unsuccessful applicants will also be notified in due course.